leokofi/choDerivatives/README.md

 # choDerivatives
-Repo is for writing, test sCAAS using upgradable contracts and contract factories
+Repo is for writing, testing sCAAS using upgradable contracts and contract factories